-- Master's Degree Program Time Constraints - Engagement and Enrollment in Doctoral Programs - Doctoral Comprehensive Exam Time Constraints - Doctoral Program Profiles with Time To Degree Information

-• Graduate Degree Completion Agreement (PDF)
+- Master's Degree Program Time Constraints - Engagement and Enrollment in Doctoral Programs - Doctoral Degree Comprehensive Oral Exams (on exam expiration and recertification) - Doctoral Program Profiles with Time To Degree Information - Graduate Degree Completion Agreement (PDF)

 Leave of Absence

 In exceptional circumstances (e.g. cases of illness, emergency, financial hardship, military leave, to pursue family responsibilities, or to pursue full-time activities related to long-range professional goals) it may be necessary for graduate students to take a break from their program temporarily, without having to withdraw entirely from the program.
 An approved leave of absence allows a student to take a temporary break from enrolling in graduate coursework while remaining in good standing with the University and the department and while "stopping the clock" on their time to degree.